AdobeDocs/experience-manager-forms-cloud-service.en/help/known-issues.md

 * When you import an Adaptive Form that uses a template containing the **[!UICONTROL Save]** button, the **[!UICONTROL Save]** button continues to appear in the Adaptive Form even after it is removed from corresponding template.
 Remove the **[!UICONTROL Save]** button from your Adaptive Forms before publishing the forms.
 Keep an eye on release notes for the availability of the Forms Portal and save as a draft feature to restore and use the button.

+* The set variable step of AEM Workflows does not support variables of type arraylist.
+You can use the process step to set variables of type arraylist.

 ## Limitations {#limitations}

 * You can use a Cloud Service instance to generate an Acroform-based Document of Record (DoR).
 Support to generate an Acroform (Forms created using Adobe Acrobat) based Document of Record (DoR) on a local development environment is not available yet.